osg-htc/docs/docs/data/osdf/install-cache-container.md

 1. The cache identifies itself to the federation via public key authentication;
 before starting the cache for the first time, it is recommended to generate a keypair.
-Download the Pelican client from <https://github.com/PelicanPlatform/pelican/releases>, place it somewhere in PATH, and run:
+Download the Pelican client from <https://github.com/PelicanPlatform/pelican/releases>, install the executable as /usr/local/bin/pelican, and run:

         :::console
         root@host$ cd /etc/osdf-cache